Bodmer/TFT_eSPI/README.md

-# TFT_eSPI
-Update 10th March 2018: Added support for 8 bit parallel interface TFTs when used with ESP32.
+Update 10th March 2018: Added support for 8 bit parallel interface TFTs when used with ESP32 (Touch not supported yet on parallel displays)

 Update 24th February 2018: Added new smooth (antialiased) fonts.
 See Smooth Font examples and Tools folder for the font generator.
+Fonts can include characters with 16 bit Unicodes (Basic Multilingual Plane).

 ![Example](https://i.imgur.com/xJF0Oz7.png)

+# TFT_eSPI

 An Arduino IDE compatible graphics and fonts library for ESP8266 and ESP32 processors with a driver for ILI9341, ILI9163, ST7735 and S6D02A1 based TFT displays that support SPI.